3D modeling vs Sculpting

 3D modeling and sculpting are used in computer graphics and digital art to create three-dimensional objects, characters, environments, and more.
-Artists most often use a combination of both of them or separately according to the needs of the project.
+Artists most often use both together or separately, depending on the project’s needs.
 You might be confused between both of them to understand.
 There are some differences in 3D modeling vs sculpting.
 Let’s dive in to better understand.

 3D Modeling